| |

 It Happens So’ ushers in a spectral slide into

-Remember the old Monty Python sketch Woody and Tinny Words?
+the supernatural Remember the old Monty Python sketch Woody and Tinny Words?
 Well it’s

 uncanny how this works just as well with music.